rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 5. Update cluster.yml to change the cloud provider and remove the leader migration arguments from the kube-controller.

 Selecting **External Amazon (out-of-tree)** will set `--cloud-provider=external` and allow enabling `useInstanceMetadataHostname`.
-You must enable `useInstanceMetadataHostname` for node-driver clusters and for custom clusters if not providing custom node name via `--node-name`.
-Enabling `useInstanceMetadataHostname` will query ec2 metadata service and set `/hostname` as `hostname-override` for `kubelet` and `kube-proxy`:
+You must enable `useInstanceMetadataHostname` for node-driver clusters and for custom clusters if you don't provide a custom node name via `--node-name`.
+Enabling `useInstanceMetadataHostname` queries the EC2 metadata service and sets `/hostname` as `hostname-override` for `kubelet` and `kube-proxy`:

 ```yaml
 rancher_kubernetes_engine_config: